knno/knno/README.md

 Welcome to my GitHub profile.

-I'm currently working on a video game.
+I'm currently working on a few projects.

 How to reach me:
 - Discord